 Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 1-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 5-2013, f. & cert. ef.
-11-1-13 580-060-0045 Use of Board Property (1) If a Public University intends to lease or license real property owned by the Board and either (a) the term of the lease or license exceeds 50 days in total or (b) the arrangement was not set at fair market value, then prior to the execution of the lease or license, the President or designee will confer with the OUS Controller's Division to determine compliance with bond restrictions.
-(2) The President or designee will obtain prior approval of the State Board of Higher Education or an appropriate standing committee of the Board for agreements permitting the construction on or renovation to Board-owned property if such improvements exceed \$5 million during the term of the agreement.
-To obtain approval from the State Board of Higher Education or an appropriate standing committee of the Board, the Public University must specify where funding for operations and maintenance will come from.
-(3) If the Public University permits construction on or renovation to Board-owned property, the Public University must approve all plans and specifications prior to the commencement of work and obtain record drawings upon termination of the agreement or completion of the work, whichever first occurs.
-(4) Public Universities normally will not make available Public University buildings and other facilities to individuals for essentially private use or to outside organizations, unless approved in Public University policy or required by law.
-Exceptions will be made only if the proposed use is consistent with Public University policies and missions and the individual or organization fully reimburses the Public University for all appropriate costs.
+7-21-08 580-060-0045 Use of Facilities for Other than Institutional Purposes Institutions normally will not make available Institutional buildings and other facilities to individuals for essentially private use or to outside organizations, unless approved in Institutional policy or required by law.
+Exceptions will be made only if the proposed use is consistent with Institutional policies and missions and the individual or organization fully reimburses the Institution for all appropriate costs.
 Stat.
 Auth.: ORS 351 Stats.
+Implemented: Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
+2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
+7-21-08 580-060-0050 Transfers of Interests in Real Property (1) Private Activity Limitations: If an Institution intends to execute any transfer of an interest in real property owned by the Board or the right to use Board real property, including a lease or license, and either (a) the term of the transfer exceeds 50 days in total or (b) the arrangement was not set at fair market value, then prior to the execution of that transfer of interest in real property, the Institution President or designee will confer with the OUS Controller's Division to determine compliance with bond restrictions.
+(2) Authority to Execute Agreements: The Institution President or designee is authorized to execute documents transferring such interests for real property owned or controlled by the Board or real property for the use of the Institution if the term of the agreement and all extensions do not exceed ten years or the consideration for the transfer of an interest does not exceed \$5 million over the term of the agreement.
+The Chancellor or designee may approve transfers of interest if the term of the agreement and all extensions do not exceed 15 years or the consideration for the transfer of an interest does not exceed \$15 million over the term of the agreement.
+All other transfers of interests for real property will be approved by the Board.
+(3)(a) Improvements to Board-Owned Property: The Institution President or designee will obtain prior approval of the Board for agreements permitting the construction on or renovation to Board-owned property if such improvements exceed \$5 million during the term of the agreement.
+To obtain approval from the Board, the Institution must specify where funding for operations and maintenance will come from. (b) If the Institution permits construction on or renovation to Board-owned property, the Institution must approve all plans and specifications prior to the commencement of work and obtain record drawings upon termination of the agreement or completion of the work, whichever first occurs.
+Stat.
+Auth .: ORS 351 Stats.
 Implemented: